kasiazn/courses/Metagenomics/1511/tutorials/scg_part6.md

 Optional exercises

+Biologically oriented questions:

-**Q7.5** Can you say anything about the metabolism based on the assembled data?
+**Q7.2** Can you say anything about the metabolism based on the assembled data?

+Bioinformatically oriented questions:

-**Q7.1** Did you notice the major differences between the two assemblies (untrimmed reads)?
+**Q7.3** Did you notice any major differences between the assemblies using different assembler, setting or input data (trimmed/untrimmed reads)?
+To make this question more specific you can look into the optional exercises below where some assembly optimization options are suggested.
-What about the differences between two assemblies for trimmed reads?
-**Q7.2** What do you think happened by setting a longer k-mer sizes than default settings?
-**Q7.3** Do you think the number of reads are enough to obtain a good assembly or if more sequences should be obtained?
+**Q7.4** Do you think the number of reads are enough to obtain a good assembly or should more sequences be obtained?

-Link all optional exercises?

-Move this into optional Spades:
+## Optional exercises

+Here is a list of optional exercises collected in one place, from the various parts of the tutorial that you went through.

+Preprocessing - merging reads

+Ray assembly optimization:

+Spades assembly optimization:

 In this bonus exercise, a different parameter will be introduced, i.e., k-mers.
 SPAdes in default mode runs with **k-mers of 21, 33, and 55**.
 In this exercise, you will set the **k-mers to 55, 77, and 99**.
 To set these k-mers, you need to provide this parameter when running SPAdes: